jschirrmacher/mqtt-prometheus-gateway/README.md

 ## Configuration

-MQTT and HTTP configuration is made in an `.env` file.
-A template can be found in the root folder.
-Copy and adapt it to match your own configuration:

-    cp .env.template .env
+Configuration is made in a `config.yaml` file.
+Settings starting with `MQTT_` and `HTTP_` can also be overwritten via environment variables, e.g. with an `.env` file.
+A sample of such an `.env` file is provides as `.env.sample`.
+You can use that as a starting point by copying/renaming it to `.env` or `.env.local`.

-The configuration about MQTT topic subscriptions and the mapping of topic data to Prometheus metrics is done in `config.yaml`.
-The file provided contains my own settings and can be adapted as you need it.
+The configuration of MQTT topic subscriptions and the mapping of topic data to Prometheus metrics provided in the delivered `config.yaml` contains my own settings and can be adapted as you need it.

 The file is formatted as YAML, containing only one entry "metrics" which contains a list of mappings.
 Each mapping has the following fields: